Nats star Juan Soto positive for COVID-19, out for opener

 Rizzo said the Nationals had done contact tracing to check whether other members of the organization had been exposed and ”at this time, there’s nobody else unavailable.”

-Every member of the Nationals was tested Thursday but results weren’t expected before Friday, according to Martinez.
+Every member of the Nationals was tested Thursday and results are expected Friday, according to Martinez.

 ”Until we get those tests back,” he said, ”we don’t know where we’re really at.”